-Key words:Background : Mitral stenosis (MS) is the most common valvular heart disease.
-ThromboembolismMitral stenosis,is one of the most important complications of MS, especially when it is associated with atrial fibrillation (AF).Patients with sinus rhythm (SR) are also sussceptible to this complication when it is associated with left atrial appendage (LAA) dysfunction .LAA dysfunction is an independent predictor of thromboembolism in mitral stenosis.
+Key words:Background : Mitral stenosis (MS) is the most common valuular heart disease.
+ThromboembolismMitral stenosis,is one of the most important complications of MS, especially when it is associated with atrialfibrillation (AF).Patients with sinus rhythm (SR) are also sussceptible to this complication when itappendagepredictor of thromboembolism in mitral stenosis.